Newcomb's problem: Character formation

 However, the problem can be thought of as a situation (d) where, although the predictor is infallible, the player is free to develop their own character at some point ahead of the problem situation so as to determine what the predictor will predict.
 Under this condition, it seems that taking only B is the correct option.
 This analysis argues that we can ignore the possibilities that return $0 and $1,001,000, as they both require that the predictor has made an incorrect prediction, and the problem states that the predictor is never wrong.
 Thus, the choice becomes whether to take both boxes with $1,000 or to take only box B with $1,000,000 – so taking only box B is always better.
 An example of this interpretation is Gary Drescher, who argues in his book Good and Real that the correct decision is to take only box B, by appealing to a situation he argues is analogous – a rational agent in a deterministic universe deciding whether or not to cross a potentially busy street.
+Such a rational agent chooses to cross only if their reasoning process indicates it is safe, because the kind of decision procedure they run tends to correlate with situations where crossing is safe—even in a deterministic universe where their choice does not causally change the traffic.
 Alternatively, however, if (e) the predictor can be systematically fooled, then the player should determine their character so as to always fool the predictor.
 As Mackie says, "the best character of all to develop, if it were possible, is one which would fool these psychologist-seers — the player should appear to be a closed-box-only-taker, and should perhaps start by intending to take the closed box only, but then change his mind at the last minute and take both boxes; if the game is to be played repeatedly, he must appear at the start of each new game to be a reformed character who, despite his former lapses, will take only the closed box this time, and yet he must in the end yield to temptation again and take both boxes after all."